ccaloian/Sparkify-ETL-Pipeline/README.md

 ## Instructions

 It is assumed that you have Airflow installed and running.

+Add credentials for Redshift and AWS with ids `redshift` and `aws_credentials` respectively.

 In the Airflow UI, select the "DAGs" tab.
 Two DAGs should appear.
 First, run manually the `create_tables_dag`.
 Once everything runs successfully, turn on the `udac_example_dag`.

 ## Credits